rcarmo/ink-bottle/README.md

 ## Note

-Don't forget to do `git submodule init; git submodule update` when checking out the source.
+Don't forget to do `git submodule update --init` when checking out the source.